Samir Handanović: Style of play

 "I definitely think that he'll surpass my record.
 He is young and he’s got many years in front of him.
 What’s more, his average is already superior to mine.
 My number of saves is greater just because of our ages, but he'll soon surpass me there too.
 After all, records are made to be broken and Handanović is a fantastic goalkeeper.
 So, when that happens, it will be a[n] honour to be surpassed."

 — —Gianluca Pagliuca, the former record holder for most penalties saved in Serie A, on Handanović.

-Despite his large stature and imposing physique, which make him effective at handling crosses and a commanding presence inside the box, Handanović is an extremely agile and athletic goalkeeper, who is renowned in particular for his outstanding reflexes, acrobatic saves and excellent shot-stopping abilities, as well as his positional sense, leadership, and ability to organise his defence.
+Despite his large stature and imposing physique, which made him effective at handling crosses and a commanding presence inside the box, Handanović was an extremely agile and athletic goalkeeper, who was renowned in particular for his outstanding reflexes, acrobatic saves and excellent shot-stopping abilities, as well as his positional sense, leadership, and ability to organise his defence.
 Although he was not initially known for being particularly adept with the ball at his feet, during his time under managers Roberto Mancini and Luciano Spalletti, he was also able to improve his ability to play out and start attacks from the back, and successfully adapted to the team's more patient build-up play, while also allowing the team to maintain a high line; his change in playing style also continued under Inter's subsequent manager Antonio Conte, under whom he further developed his control and distribution of the ball, and often acted as a sweeper-keeper.

-Regarded as one of the best goalkeepers in Europe and Italy due to his performances, he is also known for his speed off his line and anticipation as a goalkeeper, which enables him to clear the ball away from danger, as well as his ability to get to ground quickly to parry or collect the ball, attributes which also make him particularly adept at stopping spot-kicks.
-As a result, he has developed a reputation as an exceptional penalty-kick-saving specialist, having stopped an Italian record of six consecutive penalties between 2013 and 2015.
+Regarded as one of the best goalkeepers in Europe and Italy due to his performances, Handanović was also known for his speed off his line and anticipation as a goalkeeper, which enabled him to clear the ball away from danger, as well as his ability to get to ground quickly to parry or collect the ball, attributes which also made him particularly adept at stopping spot-kicks.
+As a result, he developed a reputation as an exceptional penalty-kick-saving specialist, having stopped an Italian record of six consecutive penalties between 2013 and 2015.

-With 26 saves, he holds the record for most penalties stopped in Serie A, ahead of Gianluca Pagliuca, although Handanović has a superior success rate.
+With 26 saves, Handanović holds the record for most penalties stopped in Serie A, ahead of Gianluca Pagliuca, although Handanović had a superior success rate.
 Former Inter goalkeeper Giuliano Sarti also praised Handanović for his consistency.
 In a 2016 interview, Handanović stated that his main influences as a goalkeeper were his cousin Jasmin Handanović and Peter Schmeichel.
 In 2020, Pasquale Marino described Handanović as "one of the best goalkeepers in the world."